 - Most probiotic bacteria prefer 68 to 86 degrees (20 to 30ºC) (fermented vegetables, sauerkraut, fermented dairy)

-- Generally speaking, temperatures above 72 degrees (22ºC), favor more the lactobacillus species
+- Generally speaking, temperatures above 72 degrees (22ºC), favor more the lactobacillus species.

 Three phases of lacto-fermentation

 The level of acidity increases slowly in the brine and this creates the familiar tart, tangy flavor in fermented food.
-The acidity helps preserve the vegetables since most harmful bacteria do not survive in such an acidic environment.
+The acidity helps preserve the vegetables since most harmful bacteria do not survive in such an environment.
 The more lactic acid, the more acidic the flavour.

-Using a starter culture
+Using starter cultures